Accommodation & Plan Search

 Kumanoyu・Kasagatake・Hiratoko

-Mount Kasagatake, with its sharp peak, is a prominent feature of the Shiga Kusatsu Highlands.
-It takes on a pointed shape when viewed from the Yokoze Mountain or Kumanoyu areas, and it's a popular symbol of the Shiga Kusatsu Highlands.
+Mt.
+Kasagatake, with its sharp peak, is a prominent feature of the Shiga Kusatsu Highlands.
+It takes on a pointed shape when viewed from the Mt.
+Yokote or Kumanoyu areas, and it's a popular symbol of the Shiga Kusatsu Highlands.
 When observed from Hiratoko, it appears more rounded and its appearance changes depending on the viewing angle.

 02